 I had a mobile DJ system back in the 80’s too.
-It was barely mobile with very large speakers, amplifiers, turntables and lights.
+It was barely mobile with very large speakers, amplifiers, lights and turntables.
 Yes turntables….I played vinyl records!
 I had a blast doing after ballgame school dances, high school reunions, private parties, pool parties, weddings and Christmas parties.

 I stuck with just the radio DJ gig for years until the lady who cuts my hair asked me to do their shop’s Christmas party last year.
 I pieced together a sound system and had at it.
 I’ve also done a few parties for my daughter over the years.
 I really enjoy it, realized how much I missed it and decided to put together another sound & light system and do private parties again.
 It’s nothing fancy but it sounds and looks good (sorry no fog machine!)
 Even with vinyl making a comeback, all the music is now digital and on on a laptop.
 My current system is streamlined and can fit in the back of my Jeep, as opposed to needing a large van to haul my equipment back in the day…my back was much younger & stronger then!